canard0328/NeuralNetwork/README.md

 # NeuralNetwork

-This is extreamly simple multilayer perceptron written in C#.
+This is an extreamly simple multilayer perceptron written in C#.